acikgozb/tcp-ip-journey/1-ping/4-network-of-ip.md

 # round-trip min/avg/max/stddev = 26.257/26.257/26.257/nan ms
 ```

-We know from our discussions that the IP address we see (`172.217.169.206`) comes from our DNS server.
+We know from our discussions that the IP address we see (`172.217.169.206`) comes from our DNS server and it is configured via DHCP.
 We also know that our `ping` successfully transmits a packet to `google.com`.

 Here comes the next question - is the IP address `172.217.169.206` points to a remote host or is it actually a host on our test network?